fbpx Skip to Content

 These cottony pests feed off your plant as well.

-Before you even know what’s going on, a small infestation has jumped to a large infestation.
+Before you even know what’s happening, a small infestation has jumped to a large one.
 And large infestations are difficult to control or to get rid of.

 The biggest sign of an infestation is cotton fluff on your plant, especially under the leaves.
 This is where the bugs like to hide.